Revisiting Entropy Rate Constancy in Text: Conclusion

 \section{Conclusion}

 In this work, we computed entropy rate using trigram models and GPT-2, failing to find clear evidence in support of \citet{genzel-charniak-2002-entropy}'s claim of entropy rate constancy in text.
 We provide results across various model sizes, with and without fine-tuning, and across several datasets, including the Arabic Billion Words Corpus.
-To the best of our knowledge, our work also provides the first analysis of entropy rate constancy in a language besides English; we encourage future work to further investigate the cross-linguistic validity of the uniform information density hypothesis.
+Our work also provides one of the only analyses of entropy rate constancy in a language besides English, although see \citet{genzel-charniak-2003-variation} for results in Russian and Spanish.
+We encourage future work to further investigate the cross-linguistic validity of the uniform information density hypothesis.